 The famous “Dinner in the Iguanodon Model” was immortalised in this picture, published in Illustrated London News, 7 January 1854, p.
 22.The names of Mantell, Buckland and Cuvier can be glimpsed high on the wall but Owen took the place at the head of the table.

 To explore this debate and the respective roles of all of the men and women discoverers of our earliest land and sea creatures a piece of street art will be coming to Lewes in the summer.
 Not only was Lewes Mantell’s birthplace but also the location of where he lived when he discovered and identified the original Iguanodon fossils.
-This event will be on Sunday 25 September 2016 and will be brought to life by the Iguanodon Restaurant street theatre shows presented by Emerald Ant CIC
+This event was held on Sunday 25 September 2016 as part of the Lewes Fossil festival 2016 and brought to life by the Iguanodon Restaurant street theatre shows presented by Emerald Ant CIC